adammark/Markup.js/README.md

 ## Why Markup.js?

-Markup.js takes the pain out of converting structured data into markup &mdash; plus it's fun to use!
+Markup.js takes the pain out of converting structured data into markup or other text formats &mdash; plus it's fun to use!

 ## Usage